Bellingham Housing FAQs

 This growth continued throughout the Great Recession of 2006 to 2013 when Bellingham’s population increased by over 6,500 residents.
 During this same seven-year period housing construction slowed by more than 70% and the City issued building permits for just 1,889 housing units.
 As housing production fell behind population growth, increasing demand drove prices further upward.

-The cost of building a new unit is influenced by many factors.
+The cost of building housing is influenced by many factors.
 A local government does not have control over factors such as natural population increases, mortgage interest rates, regional economic growth, or the price of building materials, supplies, and labor.
 These comprise the majority of the costs associated with creating new housing.

 The following are the tools that a city does have at its disposal, which can directly or indirectly affect the price of housing: